scythargon/studmash/README.md

 studmash
 ========
-okay, okay, here goes your description! that's just one lame project, with simple example of virtualend usage and vk-oauth demonstration!
+okay, okay, here goes your description! that's just one lame project, with simple example of virtualenv usage and vk-oauth demonstration!